MV10/mv10.github.io/_posts/2018-02-01-reusable-dependency-injection-azure-function.md

 These demonstrations are simple, but a real-world class library is likely to have extensive and complex dependencies.
 It isn't realistic to expect library-consumers to understand and register them correctly.
 Anyone who uses ASP.NET MVC or Core will recognize the many `services.Add` commands, which is an example of the solution to this problem.
 I added the same type of registration extensions that service-consumers can rely upon to ensure all the necessary interfaces are registered for injection.

-For the Function DI demonstration project, the `GreeterInjectionExtensions` class which provides three methods to register `IGreeter` as singleton, transient, or scoped lifetimes.
+For the Function DI demonstration project, the `GreeterInjectionExtensions` class provides three methods to register `IGreeter` as singleton, transient, or scoped lifetimes.
 The `IGreeterConsumer` registration extension only supports transient registration since that's all the demo requires.

 For my real-world class library, I have to consider many different use-cases.
 Web applications have broad coverage and a relatively long lifecycle, and so it is appropriate to provide a heavyweight, one-time-startup registration which literally registers the entire library.
 However, Azure Function apps have very different needs, so it was expedient to create additional extension methods specific to each utility service or even individual Functions, pulling in only the library interfaces required by those scenarios.